AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

 <a id="opIdRequestManager_Bulk Delete Assets"></a>

-Delete all assets with the specified Ids.Use this API to delete up to a maximum of 1000 assets in one API call.
+Deletes all assets with the specified idenftifiers.
+This API can delete up to a maximum of 1000 assets in one API call.

 ### Request
 ```text